Seattle Jewish Federation shooting

 The Seattle Jewish Federation shooting took place in Seattle, United States on July 28, 2006, at around 4:00 p.m., when Naveed Afzal Haq shot six women, one fatally, at the Jewish Federation of Greater Seattle building.
+Before he began shooting, Haq shouted, "I am a Muslim American, angry at Israel."

 After his first trial ended in a mistrial, Haq was convicted in December 2009 and sentenced to life without parole plus 120 years.
 Damning recordings of telephone conversations between Haq and his mother, which belied his defense of mental defect, played a role in the prosecution's determination to retry Haq.
 Police have classified the shooting as a hate crime based on what Haq is alleged to have said during a 9-1-1 call.
 King County Prosecuting Attorney Norm Maleng described the shooting as "one of the most serious crimes that has ever occurred in this city".

 Details

 Preparations

 Seattle Police Chief, Gil Kerlikowske, stated that the shooter, Naveed Afzal Haq, decided to target the Jewish Federation of Seattle when the organization showed-up in search results after he typed the phrase "something Jewish" into a search engine.
 Haq, while living in Pasco, Washington, legally purchased two semiautomatic handguns in local Tri-Cities, Washington-area stores; receiving both weapons July 27, 2006 after the mandatory waiting period.
 On his way to commit this mass shooting, Haq was pulled over by police and issued a traffic citation, but the citing officer alleged Haq hadn't done anything to arouse their suspicions at the time.